threeday0905/obj-parser/README.md

     setPropByPath(source, 'foo.bar', 'world'); // update 'hello' to 'world'

 ##### replaceAllStrProps( obj, replaceFn, hoster )
-go throgh all props, and replace the value if it is string.
+desc: go throgh all props, and replace the value if it is string.

 *refer "test/replaceAllStrProp.test.js" for" detail usage.*

 ##### replaceAllMatchProps( obj, matchFn, replaceFn, hoster )
-go throgh all props, and replace the value if it is pase the matchFn.
+desc: go throgh all props, and replace the value if it is pase the matchFn.

 *refer "test/replaceAllMatchProps.test.js" for detail usage.*